hzoo/contributors-on-github/README.md

   - The [content script](src/content.js) was matching `"https://github.com/*/*/pull/*` which is correct, but if you start from the hompage, then the script won't ever be injected since github is using pushState to change urls.
 Now it will match `https://github.com` and then check for the specific url.
 - "https://api.github.com/*": to fetch issue/pr data
 - `"storage"`, to store access token, cache user PR data.
-- `"identity"`, to create an oauth request window.

 ---